Mogo: Prophecy

 In Tales of the Green Lantern Corps Annual #2 (1986), a prophecy narrated to Abin Sur suggests that Mogo will be the last Green Lantern.
-In a battle with the "Empire of Tears", Ranx the Sentient City will explode a blink-bomb within Mogo's core, killing the sentient planet and ending the Green Lantern Corps forever.
+In a battle with the "Empire of Tears", Ranx the Sentient City will explode a bomb in Mogo's core, killing him and ending the Green Lantern Corps.

-When the Corps is rebuilt again, many Lanterns gain partners.
-Mogo teams up with Bzzd, an insect-like Lantern who is later killed battling Mongul II.

-In Green Lantern Corps (vol. 2) #11, Mogo apparently shows Kilowog images of his dead species, pushing him into madness and hatred toward the Green Lantern Corps.
-He then starts tampering with the minds of the Lanterns seeking advice and counseling in the form of illusions granted by Mogo's powers, framing Guy Gardner for killing and pitting the Lanterns against each other.
-This behavior seems to be caused by the virus Despotellis of the Sinestro Corps and, according to Guy Gardner, was actually unnoticed by the planet, who was immune to the fungus himself (stated by Green Man in issue #13).
-After the fungus made itself known by drilling towards Mogo's core, the sentient planet proceeded to shift its orbit into the path of an asteroid whose impact noticeably scars Mogo but eradicates the fungus, whose remnants are destroyed by the other Lanterns.

 The Sinestro Corps attack Mogo with Ranx, who started to drill into the planet, with the intention of planting the blink bomb.
 It was revealed that Mogo is the one who guides the rings of deceased Lanterns to find new replacements and that if he should die, the Corps would be unable to recruit members in this manner.
-Thanks to Sodam Yat, as well as a change in the Book of Oa permitting the Lanterns to use lethal force against the Sinestro Corps, Ranx is destroyed and the Sinestro Corps are driven from Mogo.
+Thanks to the efforts of Sodam Yat, as well as a change in the Book of Oa permitting the Lanterns to use lethal force against the Sinestro Corps, Ranx is destroyed and the Sinestro Corps are driven from Mogo.